MajoPilande/Dafad-s-Shop/README.md

 ## Welcome to GitHub Pages

-You can check our Facebook page [Dafad's Shop](https://www.facebook.com/Dafads-Shop-x-Bakerella-107926037584877/) to maintain and preview the content for your website in Markdown files.
+You can check our Facebook page [Dafad's Shop](https://www.facebook.com/Dafads-Shop-x-Bakerella-107926037584877/) to view our bakerella cakes.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.